 \end{section}

 \begin{section}{Notation and Setup} Individuals are drawn from a population $I$.
 The set $I$, the Borel $\sigma$--algebra of subsets of $I$ denoted by $\mathcal{I}$, and the probability measure $P$ together form a probability space $\left(I, \mathcal{I}, P\right)$.
-Every individual $i\in I$ is associated with a vector of covariates $x^i \in X$ and a vector of realized treatments $z^i \in T$, where $T$ is the treatment set.\footnote{I use superscripts to refer to individuals and reserve subscripts to denote vector components.} Since I focus on the identification of treatment effects in the presence of multiple treatments, I will discuss in detail the structure I adopt for the treatment space.
+Every individual $i\in I$ is associated with a vector of covariates $x_{i} \in X$ and a vector of realized treatments $z_{i} \in T$, where $T$ is the treatment set.\footnote{I reserve superscripts to refer to vector components.} Since I focus on the identification of treatment effects in the presence of multiple treatments, the following assumption is imposed on the structure of the treatment space: